Event-Triggered Distributed Estimation With Decaying Communication Rate: Introduction

+To estimate a high-dimensional parameter vector (such as temperature over a large environment) is usually infeasible by a local algorithm for each sensor only with local measurements.
+Thus, it is necessary to design a collaborative estimation algorithm for sensors to obtain accurate estimates of the parameter.
 Centralized and distributed architectures are the two dominating approaches to sensor network estimation.
 In the centralized architecture, a data center runs estimation algorithms based on all sensor data in order to estimate a state or system parameter.
 In this way, optimality in certain sense can be ensured, such as the Kalman filter achieving the minimum variance unbiased estimate for linear dynamical systems under Gaussian noise.
 However, with large-scale deployment of sensors, the centralized architecture is no longer efficient.
-Therefore, we need to develop effective distributed estimation algorithms with local sensor data and neighboring sensor communication.
+Therefore, we need to develop effective and efficient distributed estimation algorithms based on local sensor data and local sensor communication. }